shahriarb/ConferenceTrackManagement/Readme.md

 ## Design

 App will receive an input file as an argument which will be passed to __InputFileReader__ class.
+Without any argument App will assume `data/base_input.txt` as its input data.

-__InputFileReader__ read the file line by line and pass each line to __TalkParser__  class which will analyse the line and create a __Talk__ object if input is valid or an error containing the line number and description of the error.
+__InputFileReader__ reads the file line by line and pass each line to __TalkParser__  class which will analyse the line and create a __Talk__ object if input is valid or an error containing the line number and description of the error.
 If number of errors is more than 2, __InputFileReader__ stop it works and return the errors to main application.
 There is a class called __OutputHandler__ which is responsible to format the output.
 In case of pars errors, main application will use __OutputHandler__ to show formatted output to the user.